 The two tugboats, as well as the Trip Tender and Trip Senior have been sold since then.

-Next to the pier we have a pavilion where you can meet other participants or you can buy the tickets for game fishing and rent a fishing tackle if necessary.
-You can also drink a cup of coffee there or enjoy a sandwich.
+Next to the pier we have a pavilion where you can meet other participants or you can collect the tickets for sports fishing and rent a fishing tackle if necessary.